bigcommerce/sass-style-guide/README.md

 ```

 You might notice that `tweet-avatar`, despite being a descendant of `tweet-header`
 does not have the class of `tweet-header-avatar`.
 Why?
-Because it doesn't necessarily
+Because it doesn’t necessarily
 **have** to live there.
 It could be adjacent to `tweet-header` and function the same
 way.
 Therefore, you should **only** prepend a descendant with its parent if must
 live there.
 Strive to keep class names as short as possible, but as long as necessary.

-When building a component, you'll often run into the situation where you have a
+When building a component, you’ll often run into the situation where you have a
 list, group or simply require a container for some descendants.
-In this case, it's
+In this case, it’s
 much better to follow a pattern of pluralising the container and having each
 descendant be singular.
 This keeps the relationship clear between descendant levels.